Tihmmm/http-server/README.md

 # http-server
-A simply HTTP1.1 server written in Go
+A simple HTTP1.1 server written in Go (work in progress)